Uncontrolled (album): Promotional singles

 The four new songs from the album received a gradual ringtone release before the album.
-The first of which, "Only You," was released as a digital download to cellphones on the day of the album's release.
+The first of these, "Only You," was released as a digital download to cellphones on the day of the album's release.
 Prior to the album's release, "Only You" received enough radio airplay to chart at number 7 on Billboard's Japan Hot 100 chart. on RIAJ's cellphone download chart, "Only You" charted at number five for two consecutive weeks.

-"In the Spotlight (Tokyo)" was released on July 4, 2012 as a full-length cellphone download.
+"In the Spotlight (Tokyo)" was released on July 4, 2012, as a full-length cellphone download.
 The song received enough radio airplay prior to the album's release to chart on the Japan Hot 100 at number 46.
 The song reached number 15 on RIAJ's download chart.
 "Let's Go" was released in full on July 11, 2012, and "Hot Girls" was released later on July 25.
 "Let's Go" reached number 29 on RIAJ.

 Music videos

 Uncontrolled features the largest number of MVs in Amuro's career: seven MVs from singles, and the remaining four of the new tracks.
 "Get Myself Back" was shot at her birthplace, Okinawa, and was the first video of hers to be shot there.
 The location was chosen to express the sentiment of the song.
 "Only You" was directed by American director Thomas Kloss.
 The music video for "Only You" was shot overseas, in a desert near Los Angeles.
 "In the Spotlight (Tokyo)"'s music video was shot with the concept of "making Tokyo a gigantic dance floor," with scenes of the Shuto Expressway, the pedestrian scrambles in Shibuya, Tokyo Skytree and Tokyo Tower featured in the video.
 "Let's Go" features scenes shot with a high-speed camera that revolved about Amuro while she was performing the song.

 At the 2012 MTV Video Music Awards Japan, "Love Story" won the Best Female Video award, while "Naked" received a nomination for Best Pop Video.